-On behalf of Baseball Canada; congratulations to: Teamanall the teams on an excellent tournament. d
+On behalf of Baseball Canada; congratulations to: Teamand all the teams on an excellent tournament.

-Thanks to the host committee and volunteers for all the hard work and dedicat Thanks to the town of . for being such gracious hosts.
-Thanks to the umpires/officials for a job well done ion.
+Thanks to the host committee and volunteers for all the hard work and dedication.
+Thanks to the town of . for being such gracious hosts.
+Thanks to the umpires/officials for a job well done.

+Appendix I:

+Sample Scripts (continued)

+Baseball Canada contact: Andrew Caudwell, Program Coordinator (acaudwell@baseball.ca

 A big thank you to all our sponsors:

+Rawlings (bats)Mizuno (gloves)

+• Rawlings (baseballs)

-Rawlings (bats) Mizuno (gloves) Rawlings (baseballs) Home Run Sports (umpire clothing supplier) Sport Canada
+Home Run Sports (umpire clothing supplier)Sport Canada

 PRESENTATION OF AWARDS

 Mizuno Top Fielder Award: From Team

 Rawlings Top Batter Award: From Team

-·
+See you again next year

-Suggested Scripts (continued)
+Sample Scripts (continued)